m3g/ComplexMixturesExamples/README.md

 This repository contains some detailed examples of the use of the [ComplexMixtures.jl](https://m3g.github.io/ComplexMixtures.jl/stable) package, for the study of the solvation structures of complex systems.

+Please make sure you have the [latest version](https://github.com/m3g/ComplexMixtures.jl/releases/tag/v0.6.10+docs1) of the `ComplexMixtures.jl` package installed.

 ## Content

 - [Protein solvated by water and glycerol](https://github.com/m3g/ComplexMixturesExamples/tree/main/Protein_in_Glycerol)